Learn how to take your coffee to the next level by making cafe quality, gourmet, homemade chili simple syrup for a fraction of the price.

 - Bring to a boil.

-- Give a quick stir until all of the sugar is dissolved and then remove from the heat.
+- Give a quick stir until all of the sugar is dissolved, about 2-3 minutes and then remove from the heat.

-- Cool and allow the chili peppers to infuse into the simple syrup for about 2 hours.
+- Cool and allow the chili peppers to infuse into the simple syrup for a minimum of 10 minutes or up to 2 hours.

-- Strain the syrup through a fine mesh sieve into a bowl to remove the peppers and seeds.
+- Strain the syrup through a fine mesh sieve into a bowl to remove the peppers and seeds, then transfer to storage container of choice (careful as it may still be hot).

 - Store in the refrigerator in an air tight container for about one month.